 Even worse?
 You get charged the mark-up in these cases.

-This is precisely the reason why there tends to be such a large disparity in pricing for supplement manufacturers—sometimes as much as $10,000 from one company to the next.What to Look for When Shopping for a Supplement Manufacturer
+This is precisely the reason why there tends to be such a large disparity in pricing for supplement manufacturers—sometimes as much as $10,000 from one company to the next.Best Supplement Manufacturer Qualifications

 With this information in mind, you may be feeling a bit discouraged when it comes to finding a reputable and fair company that actually manufactures their own supplements.